 Industry Analysis & Industry Trends

-The Sports Facilities industry contains two main types of sports facilities: large, professional sports venues and stadiums where many people are able to view professional sporting events; and smaller, local sports venues that may or may not have spectator seating and where members of the public can participate in sporting and other activities.
-A wide range of professional and amateur sports groups use these facilities, usually leasing them from the owners or operators.
-A range of entertainment, cultural and other events can also be hosted in the industry's establishments.
+The Sports Facilities industry covers two main types of sports facilities: large, professional sports venues and stadiums, where many people are able to view professional sporting events, and smaller, local sports venues, where members of the public can participate in sporting and other activities, which may or may not have spectator seating.
+A wide range of professional and amateur sports groups use these facilities, usually by leasing them from the owners or operators.
+A range of entertainment, cultural and other events can also be hosted in the industry's establishments... purchase to read more

-Industry Report - Industry Analysis Chapter
+Industry Report - Industry Products Chapter